dayelostraco/Defender-for-Android/README.markdown

-# SPARC Replay Services #
+# Bluetooth Defender for Android #

 ## Overview ##

-Contains the RESTful methods for interacting with SPARC Replay.
+Basic Bluetooth Android App that can search for available bluetooth devices, connect and send commands.